harveynick/harveynick.github.com/_posts/2013-09-14-am-i-winning.markdown

 ## Charisma

 Charisma is similarly nebulous.
 I refuse to declare this a measure of how sexy a person is.
-A don't even know how we would go about measuring that anyway (selfies placed on Hot or Not?[^n] Maybe not…).
+A don't even know how we would go about measuring that anyway (selfies placed on Hot or Not?[^2] Maybe not…).
 Instead I'd be inclined to make it a counterpart to intelligence, in a similar way that strength is essentially a counterpart to constitution: The first a measure of what you put out, the second a measure of what you take in… and my suggestion for intelligence was a measure of the creative work a person takes in.

 So then: I suggest a measure of charisma related to a person's creative output.
 Words written.
 Content produced and published.
 This could be in terms of your blog, the novel you've been working on or that personal coding project.
 An additional measure for this could be how much others actually engage with the content you produce.
 In the case of anything web based [Google Analytics] (and similar) make a good way of measuring this, I think.
 The others would be somewhat harder to measure directly.